Various factors can cause one or more bumps on the anus. These include anal fissures, hemorrhoids, and skin tags.

 - itching in the anal region

-- pain or discomfort in the area, especially during and after bowel movements
+- pain or discomfort in the anal area, especially during and after bowel movements

 - swelling around the anus that may form a lump

-Anal skin tags can result from hemorrhoids or healing anal fissures.
+These tags can occur due to hemorrhoids or healing anal fissures.

-They typically do not cause symptoms, but rubbing the tags excessively can cause discomfort or mild bleeding, and larger tags can cause other symptoms.
+They typically do not cause symptoms.
+However, excessively rubbing the tags can cause discomfort or mild bleeding.
+Larger tags can also cause other symptoms.

 An anal pimple may feel like a soft, fluid-filled bump.
 Irritation can cause these pimples to become sore or otherwise uncomfortable.

-Do not pop these pimples, as doing so can result in infection.
+It is important not to pop these pimples, as doing so can result in infection.